90% of new EC units to be reserved for first-timers, MOP to be raised to 10 years

 In his speech, Chee noted that the proportion of first-time buyers for ECs has gradually decreased to 30 to 40 per cent in 2024 and 2025.
 The proportion of such buyers was about half in 2020.

-Meanwhile, between 2021 and 2025, about 75 per cent of ECs were sold within five years after their MOP, up from 45 per cent over the preceding five=year period.
+Meanwhile, between 2021 and 2025, among ECs transacted on the open market, about 75 per cent were sold within five years after their MOP, up from 45 per cent over the preceding five-year period.

 The changes to the EC scheme will therefore prioritise first-timer buyers and focus ECs on occupation needs.